routegy/routegy-docs/app/docs/how-to/receive-email-notifications.md

 <CaptionedImage
   src="/images/how-tos/edit-app.png"
-  alt="Image highlighting the Apps tab and selection of a 'Coffee machine' app within the Routegy admin app" width="90%"
+  alt="Highlighting the Apps tab and selection of a 'Coffee machine' app within the Routegy admin app" width="90%"
 />